 This family of parameters models the degree sequences in the corresponding layers.
 Among them, only the retrieval of $\gamma_i$ is non-trivial, as it involves the general challenge of fitting an observed distribution to a specific model.
 To estimate this parameter, we employ the \texttt{powerlaw} library~\cite{alstott2014powerlaw}, implicitly assuming that the degree distribution follows a power-law.

-The \mABCD\ model generates, by design, sequences following a power-law with parameters provided as the input.
-Hence, the only discrepancy between the original network $G$ and its synthetic digital twin $\hat{G}$ comes from fitting the power-law distribution into a given real network degree sequence.
-To measure the quality of the fit, we might use the Kolmogorov--Smirnov test.
-This test is a nonparametric statistical test used to determine if a sample comes from a specific distribution (one-sample) or if two samples come from the same distribution (two-sample) by measuring the maximum difference between their cumulative distribution functions (CDFs).
-In our scenario, it implies the following divergence score of the distribution from the real network from the theoretical distribution:
+The \mABCD\ model generates, by design, power-law sequences with parameters provided as the input.
+Hence, the only discrepancy between the original network $G$ and its synthetic twin $\hat{G}$ comes from fitting the power-law distribution to the observed degree sequence of the real network.
+To measure the quality of the fit, we employ the Kolmogorov--Smirnov test.
+It is a nonparametric statistical test used to determine if a sample comes from a specific distribution (one-sample) or if two samples come from the same distribution (two-sample) by measuring the maximum difference between their cumulative distribution functions.
+This leads to the following divergence score:

 where $N_i(k)$ is the number of nodes of degree at least $k$ in layer $i$ (as a result, as usual, we ignore inactive nodes in this layer).